npomfret/bobsta-sutff/README.md

 Check the project out

     git clone git@github.com:npomfret/bobsta-sutff.git
-    // or if you have it already
+    # or if you have it already
     cd bobsta-sutff && git pull

 To run just do:

     cd bobsta-sutff
     ./get-stuff.sh
+    # or
+    node get-stuff.sh